ModelFront docs > ModelFront API docs

 Server errors

-503 When a model, including the default model, is temporarily unavailable
+503 When a model is temporarily unavailable

 500 When there is any other error